Welcome to Week 9 Start ‘Em, Sit ‘Em.

 FLEX Plays

-Courtland Sutton – After his 0/0 goose egg in Week 7 vs. Saints, Sutton just shredded the Panthers for 8/100 on 11 targets.
+Courtland Sutton – After his 0/0 goose egg in Week 7 vs. Saints, Sutton just shredded the Panthers for 8/100 receiving on 11 targets.
 This is an even better matchup.
 The Ravens are giving up the second-most yards per game (123.5) and a league-high +6.6 schedule-adjusted FPG above average to opposing outside wide receivers.

 Stream ‘Em